 The main benefit of direct legal ownership is the ability for individual personalisation, full clarity on tax and more flexibility if you decide to stop using the service.

 The downside of this model is that tax reporting can be more complicated and you may not be able to access the full tax benefit of ‘franking credits’ or reduced foreign withholding tax.
-Academic studies have shown the value of franking tax credits in Australia to be 0.35% to 0.55% per year, which could be value you’re missing out on if you invest via a fund.
+Academic studies have shown the value of franking tax credits in Australia to be 0.35% to 0.55% per year, which could be money you’re missing out on if you invest via a fund.

 You may also be sharing the ongoing tax liabilities of the fund which can be a significant drag on your investment returns over the long-term.
 Additionally when you leave a fund you won’t be able to take your investments with you and you’ll be forced to realise a tax gain if you’ve made profits.